 Many existing and potential competitors have longer operating histories and greater name recognition than we do.
 In addition, many of our existing and potential competitors are substantially larger than we are, may already have or could develop substantially greater financial and other resources than we have, may offer, develop or introduce a wider range of programs and services than we offer or may use more effective advertising and marketing strategies than we do to achieve broader brand recognition, customer awareness and retail penetration.
-We could experience increased price competition as we are facing increased competition with a greater number of offerings from existing competitors and new market entrants.
-If this happens, we expect that the purchase and use of our products and services would decline in the near term and farther into the future.
+We could also experience increased price competition.
+If this happens, we expect that the purchase and use of our products and services would decline.
 If price competition materially intensifies, we may have to increase the incentives that we offer to our retail distributors and our tax preparation partners and decrease the prices of our products and services, any of which would likely adversely affect our operating results.